Kentico toolbar editor

-- [Image] Height - it will auto-adjust to match the width you set
+- Height - it will auto-adjust to match the width you set

-- Border Width - borders generally not used
+- Border Width - borders are generally not used

 - Border Color - if using, stick to UW Brand colors

-- Horizontal space- this will leave a space to the left and right of the image
+- Horizontal space - this will leave empty space to the left and right of the image

-- Vertical space- this will leave a space above and under the image
+- Vertical space - this will leave empty space above and under the image

-- Align- Choosing the different options will define where the image is place in relation to the text.
+- Align - Choosing the different options will define where the image is placed in relation to the text.
 (Example: choosing left will put the image to the left of the text)

 - Link - Here you can make the image a link to another site